Where To Find The Best Hot Cross Buns In 2020

 It would seem that they start to appear in stores the second the clock strikes midnight on Boxing Day, and while a solid four months of hot cross bunnage in supermarkets might seem like overkill, you won’t find us complaining!
 Whether you’re a classic fruit purist, a fruit-free fan or an avant-garde chocolate chip hot cross bun lover, you can’t argue with the fact that they’re delicious as hell and the perfect snack to ease you through the transition to cooler weather.

-Luckily for us, Choice have put in the hard yards so we don’t have to.
-Their intensive ‘taste-test’ study saw blind-tasting members of the public test the 'traditional' range of hot cross buns from major supermarkets Coles, Woolworths and Aldi, bakery chains Bakers Delight and Brumby's and membership warehouse Costco to see which buns are best - and the results are in…
+Luckily, Australia's leading consumer advocacy group Choice put in the hard yards so we don’t have to.
+Their intensive ‘taste-test’ study saw members of the public blind-tasting the 'traditional' range of hot cross buns from major supermarkets Coles, Woolworths and Aldi, bakery chains Bakers Delight and Brumby's and membership warehouse Costco to see which buns are best - and the results are in…

 Note: the taste score was calculated as an average of all responses, where 'dislike' was scaled at 25, 'like' at 70 and 'love' at 100.

 1. Bakers Delight Traditional Fruit Hot Cross Buns

 Scoring 78% on the test, Bakers Delight’s offering are the most popular bun tasted, due to their generous spices in the dough.
 You can buy them individually for $1.50 a pop if you want to try them out!